lambdaclass/cairo-vm_in_go/README.md

     %{ print(ids.n) %}
 ```

-In order to access these variables when implementing our hints in go we will implement the `IdsManager`, which will allow us to read and write cairo variables.
+To access these variables when implementing our hints in go we will implement the `IdsManager`, which will allow us to read and write cairo variables.
 But interacting with cairo variables is not as easy as it sounds.
 In order to access them, we must first compute their address from a `Reference`

 ###### References